gromag/Google-Photo-Browser/README.md

 As an example, searching for 21/11/2019 might return media items from 21/06/2019 by matching  only the day part and not the exact date)

-This project is a quick and dirty workaround to search photos by exact date, nothing fancy, just provides an ability to do date searches on Google Photos.
+This project is a workaround to search photos by exact date, nothing fancy, just provides an ability to do date searches on Google Photos.

 Preview: https://gromag.github.io/googlephotobrowser/